pixelomer/RemoteViewFun/README.md

 %end
 ```

-However, this still did not work.
-However, this time, I got an error about an interrupted connection instead of a client error.
-So, I decided to take a look at one of the built-in services.
+This still didn't work.
+However, this time I got a different error about an interrupted connection.
+Progress?

 ## Checking out MailCompositionService

 MailCompositionService is an application that hosts the content for `MFMailComposeViewController`.
-I decided to copy that app from my phone to my computer for disassembly.
+I copied that app from my phone to my computer for disassembly.
 It's a small binary, and decompilation took a few seconds.
 Apparently, a class-dump would've been enough though.
 While looking at the methods, I immediately noticed `+_exportedInterface` and `+_remoteViewControllerInterface`.

 ![Ghidra Screenshot](images/ghidra.png)

-When I saw this, I decided to add the following into the implementation of SERVRootViewController (class in the service).
+These methods seemed very similar to the methods on the client.
+I implemented these methods in `SERVRootViewController`.

 ```objc
 + (NSXPCInterface *)_exportedInterface {
 	return [NSXPCInterface interfaceWithProtocol:@protocol(SERVRootViewControllerRemoteService)];